kartik-v/yii2-grid/README.md

 yii2-grid
 =========

 Yii2 GridView on steroids.
-Various modifications and enhancements to the amazing Yii GridView widget.
-Contains new additional Grid Columns with enhanced settings for Yii Framework 2.0.
+Various modifications and enhancements to one of the most used widgets by Yii developers.
+The widget contains new additional Grid Columns with enhanced settings for Yii Framework 2.0.
 The widget also incorporates various Bootstrap 3.x styling options.
 Refer [detailed documentation](https://github.com/kartik-v/yii2-grid/blob/master/DOC.md) here.

 ## GridView
 ### \kartik\grid\GridView